Pearls, Beautiful Gems From The Sea. Suitable for Royalty, The Christening of your little Queen, or just for fun!

 South Sea and Tahitian pearls on the other hand are cultured in the warmer waters of the South Pacific and Indian Ocean and can produce much larger pearls up to as much as 18 mm in diameter with very good luster but not quite as high as the Japanese Akoya.

+Freshwater pearls are another type of cultured pearl that starts with a piece of mantel tissue from another oyster and forms from there.
 The freshwater pearls therefore have a smaller nucleus than the saltwater cultured pearls.
 Early freshwater pearls had the appearance of grains of rice however new advancements in recent years have improved the shape and size of freshwater pearls dramatically.

 Imitation pearls are glass beads, plastic or any other substance that can be coated or painted to resemble a pearl but are only considered costume jewelry and have very little value and durability.